Torn ACL (cont.)

 What are symptoms and signs of a torn ACL?

 With an acute injury, the patient often describes that they heard a loud pop and then developed intense pain in the knee.
 The pain makes walking or weight-bearing very difficult.
-The knee joint will begin to swell within a few hours, making it that much harder to try to straighten the knee and walk.
+The knee joint will begin to swell within a few hours because of bleeding within the joint, making it difficult to straighten the knee.

 If left untreated, the knee will feel unstable and the patient may complain of recurrent pain and swelling and giving way, especially when walking on uneven ground or climbing up or down steps.